ksator/arista_eos_streaming_telemetry_with_telegraf/README.md

   - Telegraf: It has a gNMI client.
 It subscribes to paths (OpenConfig and native) on targets (Arista EOS devices).
   - InfluxDB: Telegraf writes on InfluxDB the data streamed from network devices.

 So the devices will stream OpenConfig and EOS native data to Telegraf.
 Telegraf will store the data to InfluxDB.
-Then we will query InfluxBD.
+Then we will query InfluxDB.

 # Configure Arista devices